THE PRIMARY GOAL OF SALVATION

 Because not everyone has received the gift of righteousness that Christ offers men!

-The unbelievers are not enjoying a loving and intimate relationship with God not because their sins have not been atoned for by the sacrifice of Jesus Christ, but because they refuse to receive God’s gracious gift of righteousness through faith in the person of Jesus and His finished work.
+The unbelievers are not enjoying a loving and intimate relationship with God not because the sacrifice of Jesus Christ has not atoned for their sins, but because they refuse to receive God’s gracious gift of righteousness through faith in the person of Jesus and His finished work.

 Sadly, many religious folks today are still holding fast unto their self-righteousness, ignorantly thinking that God will approve of their self-righteousness and receive them into His presence.